Thewbi/lpc2138/README.md

 Samples and Tools for the lpc2138.

-The NXP LPC2138 chip is almost identical to the LPC2134 chip used in the infamoue T962 reflow oven!
+The NXP LPC2138 chip is almost identical to the LPC2134 chip used in the infamous T962 reflow oven!
 See https://github.com/UnifiedEngineering/T-962-improvements

 I am trying to learn programming the LPC2134 / LPC2138 in order to understand what the improved firmware of the reflow oven does!
 This knowledge could be applied to building another reflow oven using a simple toaster oven of something of that sorts.

+As an alternative to this approach, you can use the Rowley CrossWorks IDE.
+This IDE works very, very well but has a limitation of the size of the .hex file it will produce when using the unpayed, free version.
+The payed version does not have this size limitation.

 ## Hardware